-Building consent amendments
+Building consent amendments and variations

 Changes to consented building work are often proposed during a building project.
 While the 'approved building consent' (obtained before work commences) is the foundation document for most building work, the building consent process does allow for this consent to be altered before or during construction - through the building consent amendment process.